TylerDev905/ExampleAjaxForms/README.md

 # ExampleAjaxForms

-This is some a lab from school.
+This is a lab from school.

 Demonstrates the use of
 ```